AvailLang/www.availlang.org/README.md

 ## The Avail Programming Language Website

-This web application presents the Avail programming language to the general public.
+This web application presents the Avail programming language to the public.

 ## Required Configurations: Analytics and Mailing

-Before deploying the website, be sure to add the Avail Google Analytics property id in a `.env` file (ignored):
+Before deploying the website, be sure to add the Avail Google Analytics property id in a `.env` file and in `public/index.html`:

 `REACT_APP_GOOGLE_ANALYTICS_ID=...`